dx14/Cell-Society/README.md

-# cellsociety
+# Cell Society

-Empty repository for CellSociety project
+Cellular automata simulator for various simulations, including Segregation, Spreading of Fire, and the Game of Life.